lonycell/grafana.v7/docs/sources/features/datasources/elasticsearch.md

 ## Annotations

 [Annotations]({{< relref "../../reference/annotations.md" >}}) allow you to overlay rich event information on top of graphs.
 You add annotation queries via the Dashboard menu / Annotations view.
-Grafana can query any Elasticsearch index for annotation events.
+ThingSPIN can query any Elasticsearch index for annotation events.

 Name | Description